rse/mqtt-json-rpc/README.md

 }
 ```

-Bevorhand, this `example/hello` method should have been registered with...
+Beforehand, this `example/hello` method should have been registered with...

 ```js
 rpc.register("example/hello", (a1, a2) => {